Electronic-Mango/openai-chatgpt-telegram-bot/README.md

 * `/start` - prints initial message returned from the model for just system message and optional initial message, doesn't impact conversation context
 * `/reset` - resets current conversation and removes all context, other than system message
+* `/promptset` - set new custom prompt, changes both system message and custom initial message (overwrites both `OPENAI_SYSTEM_MESSAGE` and `OPENAI_INITIAL_MESSAGE`)
+* `/promptreset` - restore prompt to default
+* `/promptget` - get custom prompt, won't respond with default one to avoid leaking configuration to users
+* `/promptremove` - force-remove any prompts from the conversation, including one defined in configuration files